Vivid-Vortex/Misc/Concepts/FrontEnd/React/LearnReactFromYoutubeWorkflow.md

+## This file tells you how to grasp long boring and sometimes slow (sometimes not so to the point) concept in an easier way.

 1. Summerize YouTube video
 2. Copy paste summary in chatgpt and ask to generate and explain further concepts as per below format in short and simple way.